-If you have a random I/O environment, such as an environment used for databases and general-purpose file servers, you want all disk spindles to be approximately equal amounts of time servicing I/O requests.
+In a random I/O environment, such as an environment used for databases and general-purpose file servers, all disks should spend equal amounts of time servicing I/O requests.

 For example, assume that you have 40 Gbytes of storage for a database application.
-If you stripe across four 10 Gbyte disk spindles, and if the I/O load is truly random and evenly dispersed across the entire range of the table space, then each of the four spindles will tend to be equally busy, which will generally improve performance.
+If you stripe across four 10 Gbyte disk spindles, and if the I/O is random and evenly dispersed across the volume, then each of the disks will be equally busy, which generally improves performance.

-Simply attaching additional disks to an existing volume will not improve performance.
+Simply attaching additional disks to an existing volume cannot improve performance.
 You must create a new volume with the ideal parameters to optimize performance.

-The interlace size of the stripe doesn't matter because you just want to spread the data across all the disks.
-Any interlace value greater than the typical I/O request will do.
+The interlace size of the stripe does not matter because you just want to spread the data across all the disks.
+Any interlace value greater than the typical I/O request will suffice.

 You can optimize the performance of your configuration in a sequential I/O environment, such as DBMS servers that are dominated by full table scans and NFS servers in very data-intensive environments.
 To take advantage of a sequential I/O environment, set the interlace value low relative to the size of the typical I/O request.